 Jenny Lester is a dynamic Bluegrass performer and recording artist who has established herself as an important singer/songwriter and multi instrumentalist.
 Her original songs are carefully crafted in the bluegrass convention while displaying a contemporary freshness and that breathes new life into the fabled “high lonesome” sound.
 She studied at South Plains College in Texas and has three Golden Reel awards.

 Karla Mundy is a vibrant, soulful and diverse vocalist, pianist, arranger and choir leader.
-Karla directs Rhythm ‘n’ Roots and Harmony Mountain Singers in Vancouver, the Island Soul Choir on Vancouver Island and EarthSounds on Bowen Island.
+Karla directs Rhythm ‘n’ Roots and Harmony Mountain Singers in Vancouver, the City Soul Choir, the Island Soul Choir on Vancouver Island and EarthSounds on Bowen Island.
 Karla leads harmony singing workshops throughout BC and organizes many singing camps, workshops and singing study trips abroad.
 Karla is a founding member of the No Sh!t Shirleys, TriVo, Cleia, Plough, Tanglewood Trio and Big Whoop!
 Karla is passionate about teaching harmony singing, getting the music off the page and digging deep into new musical territory.
 She released her first solo CD called ‘Way Back’ in 2012 and is a Mom!

 Lonnie Norwood, Jr. is a vibrant teaching artist with special interests in the art of the African American spiritual, Black gospel music, and the insurmountable musical traditions of the African Diaspora.
 Heavily involved in community arts outreach, he serves as a choral conductor with the Chicago Children’s Choir, providing equal access to the choral arts in some of Chicago’s lower income neighborhoods.